radicle-dev/radicle.xyz/_guides/user.md

     <nid> @ <onion> : <port>

-Tor connections can take some time to establish, as a route through the network of relays is computed.
+Tor connections can take some time to establish as a route through the network of relays is computed.
 If you want your node to maintain a persistent connection to a peer even after your node is restarted, simply add the above address to the `connect` field in your node configuration: